Categorical Symmetry of the Standard Model from Gravitational Anomaly

 Such an abelian TQFT can be always realized by a $\U(1)^L$ Chern-Simons theory with a certain $L\times L$ symmetric level matrix $K$ with integral elements $K_{ij}\in\Z$.
 The coupling to the external 4d $\U(1)$ gauge field $A$ then can be described by a choice of an integral vector $n\in\Z^L$.
-The matrix $K$ can be thought of as defining an integral rank $L$ lattice $\Lambda\cong \Z^L$ equipped with the quadratic form given by $K$: $(a,b)_\Lambda=a^TKb,\;a,b\in\Lambda$.
+The matrix $K$ can be thought of as defining an integral rank $L$ lattice $\Lambda\cong \Z^L$ equipped with the quadratic form given by $K$: $({\rm a,b})_\Lambda={\rm a}^TK {\rm b},\; {\rm a,b}\in\Lambda$.
 Then one can consider $n\in \Lambda^*$ as an element of the dual lattice in a basis-independent way.
-The path integral for the partition function of the TQFT defined on 3-manifold $Y$ reads:
+The path integral for the partition function of such abelian (ab) Chern-Simons theory with level matrix $K$ defined on a 3-manifold $\CY$ reads:

 where $a_i$ are internal 3d dynamical $\U(1)$ gauge field.
 The theory depends only on the isomorphism class of the lattice, since the theories with equivalent matrices are related by field redefinition.
-The classification of the theories inequivalent on the quantum level, without coupling to the external field, is given in \cite{Belov:2005ze,Kapustin:2010hk}\footnote{{Namely, the invariant data of the theory on the quantum level is $\sigma=\mathrm{sign}\,\Lambda$, the signature of the Lattice, and the discriminator group $\mathsf{D}=\Lambda^*/\Lambda$ together with a quadratic refinement $\mathsf{q}:\mathsf{D}\rightarrow \Q/\Z$ of the bilinear form $\mathsf{D}\times \mathsf{D}\rightarrow \Q/\Z,\; (a,b)\mapsto (a,b)_\Lambda\mod 1$.
+The classification of the theories inequivalent on the quantum level, without coupling to the external field, is given in \cite{Belov:2005ze,Kapustin:2010hk}.\footnote{{Namely, the invariant data of the theory on the quantum level is $\sigma=\mathrm{sign}\,\Lambda$, the signature of the Lattice, and the discriminator group $\mathsf{D}=\Lambda^*/\Lambda$ together with a quadratic refinement $\mathsf{q}:\mathsf{D}\rightarrow \Q/\Z$ of the bilinear form $\mathsf{D}\times \mathsf{D}\rightarrow \Q/\Z,\; (a,b)\mapsto (a,b)_\Lambda\mod 1$.
 The element $n\in\Lambda^*$ defining the coupling to the external field $A$ then descends to an element $[n]\in \mathrm{D}$.
-For a given $[n]$, however, the partition function is independent of the choice of representative $n$ only up to gauge invariant counterterm, namely a factor of the form $\exp\frac{\ii\,r}{4\pi}\int_Y A\wedge dA$ for an \textit{integer} $r\in \Z$}.}.
+For a given $[n]$, however, the partition function is independent of the choice of representative $n$ only up to gauge invariant counterterm, namely a factor of the form $\exp(\frac{\ii\,r}{4\pi}\int_\CY A\wedge dA)$ for an \textit{integer} $r\in \Z$}.}